 The Perks of Being a Wallflower: The trailers make this look like yet another quirky teen drama, which usually makes me yawn but with Emma Watson in her first big non-Harry Potter role I’m totally interested.

 The Sessions: This one has got a lot of critical buzz and John Hawkes has made himself a terrifically interesting career.
 Plus there seems to be a lot of Helen Hunt nudity which is never a bad thing in my book.
-The Canadain Cinephile called it, "One of the best films of 2012."
+The Critical curmudgeon called it, “One of the best films of 2012.”

 Nurse Jackie: Season Four: I got bored with this show halfway through season 2.
 It was an interesting idea but the writers failed to take it interesting places.

 Weeds: Season 8: For the first three seasons this was a great show that integrated humor, drama, and social commentary into a big ball of fun, then it slowly got away from those things.
 The writers kept upping the stakes of the drama, leading our pot-dealing team into darker and more dangerous water while sacrificing what made the show interesting in the first place.
 Still, I can’t seem to stop watching and no doubt I’ll finish it to the end.